 The Wentworth Room

-This room has returned to its original proportions by raising the ceiling to the original height, levelling the floor with new flooring and installation of improved lighting, and new air conditioning.
+The Wentworth Room has now returned to its original proportions by raising the ceiling to the original height, levelling the floor with new flooring and installation of improved lighting, and new air conditioning.
 The conservation has enabled the original window shutters to be used once again.
+In 2023, a window was fully revealed after being bricked over for decades.
+The Wentworth Room is now used for meetings and events.